 The electrical conductivity (EC) reflected the changes in pH and soil nutrients measured (Figure 2).
 The EC was high in the unplanted soil, indicating good soil health and nutrient status.
 The EC decreased in the planted soil, indicating that the plants utilized the soil nutrients.
 The order of decrease in EC was K92>Rb>Hgn>Soil.
 As soil EC indicates the soil nutrient status, the results pointed out that K92 is the most soil nutrient-demanding cultivar of the three.
 This means that to produce this cultivar on a broader scale, it will require a high amount of nutrients in the form of chemical fertilizer.
 This is an issue for sustainable production compared to Hgn and Rab, which can be considered and recommended for wider production.

 The soil's potential to hold water and retain moisture in the presence of plants is another important aspect to measure in crop production.
 The initial water-holding capacity (WHC) of the soil under natural conditions was approximately 38%.
 When used under greenhouse conditions for this study, it decreased to nearly 25%, resulting in a 12% loss in WHC.
-The basis of this loss is that soil samples were used after preparation, and the excess water added was allowed to drain freely, unlike the natural soil conditions.
+The basis of this loss is that soil samples were used processing, and the excess water added was allowed to drain freely, unlike the natural soil conditions.
 In the presence of the winged bean cultivars, the WHC continued to decrease by 5%, a trend consistent across all cultivars.
 The differences in the changes in WHC, being almost the same, indicate that the winged beans' influence on it is minimal due to varietal differences, but rather depends on soil conditions and the amount of water present.
 This observation was supported by the changes in soil moisture measured.
 The decrease in WHC resulted in a decrease in soil moisture, reflecting their direct relationship – the soil's ability to store water and the actual amount of it present in the soil at a given time.
-The overall decrease in soil moisture was nearly 5%, and this consistent result showed that the requirement is the same for all cultivars.
+The overall decrease in soil moisture was nearly 5% and this consistent result showed that the requirement is the same for all cultivars.
 These results support a previous finding that winged beans are less tolerant to moisture stresses (Rachie, 1977) and suggest a high-water requirement as supported by the 5% decrease in moisture content (Figure 3).

 Figure 3.
 Changes in water holding capacity and moisture under three-winged bean cultivars.
 The values are mean ± standard error of four replicates (n=4).
 An asterisk shows a significant difference between the control (unplanted) and the treatment (planted) soils.